What matters operationally

 Example 4: Student move near St James Park on match day: avoid stadium traffic by arriving well before gates open, route via less affected corridors, and target a side-street bay to maintain a short carry.

-Example 5: Cross-city move Topsham Road to Exwick: plan around morning peaks at key crossings, route via the quieter crossing if Exe Bridges slows, and stage the first load for immediate carry on arrival.
+Example 5: Cross-city move from Topsham Road to Exwick: plan around morning peaks at key crossings, route via the quieter crossing if Exe Bridges slows, and stage the first load for immediate carry on arrival.

 Practical route-planning checklist

-• Pedestrian-priority or timed central streets → Arrive within the loading window and pre-stage dollies to shorten the kerb-to-door carry.
+- Pedestrian-priority or timed central streets → Arrive within the loading window and pre-stage dollies to shorten the kerb-to-door carry.

-• Permit-only zones near the address → Arrange visitor permits in advance and mark the space with cones or neighbour coordination.
+- Permit-only zones near the address → Arrange visitor permits in advance and mark the space with cones or neighbour coordination.

-• Narrow terrace geometry → Select a shorter van or plan a corner shuttle, and brief the driver on turning and reversing limits.
+- Narrow terrace geometry → Select a shorter van or plan a corner shuttle, and brief the driver on turning and reversing limits.

-• Event days or planned works on key corridors → Check city alerts, choose an alternate crossing, and add a schedule buffer to protect later slots.
+- Event days or planned works on key corridors → Check city alerts, choose an alternate crossing and add a schedule buffer to protect later slots.

 Apply neighbourhood context